 Students not taking an exam for any given period must stay in their scheduled class; not walking around the building or school grounds.
+Leaving your exam early may result in a grade of ZERO on the semester exam.

 SEMESTER AVERAGE GRADE STANDARDIZATION PROCEDURE (FOR STUDENTS NOT TAKING SEMESTERS)